UoB-COMSM0110/2024-group-14/README.md

 9. If the user hits a spike or obstacles, or falls off, the user loses one life and the system automatically returns the crab to a certain position to continue the game.
 10. The users lose all their three lives during the game.
-11. The game ends, and a screen pops up asking the player to either play a 'NEW GAME' or return to 'HOME'.
+11. The game ends, and a screen pops up asking the player to press 'R' to restart the game.

 ## Design
 This section is where we applied the knowledge we gained from workshops and lectures and applied it to our game.
 This section illustrates an overview of the system architecture of our game, in addition to the Unified Modelling Language (UML) diagrams that we created to help us and others visualise the workflow of our game.
 These designs heavily influenced the implementation of our game as they provided comprehensive design elements that would serve as a good starting point.
 Moreover, these tools and techniques solidified our understanding of the trade-offs and benefits of certain diagrams, helping us further understand and appreciate the taught material.
 Finally, since we chose an agile/iterative approach to our game development, these diagrams served as rough guides to help us envision and keep us on track for the final product.
 We found that this approach allowed for the most flexibility in terms of planning and improvements, due to the ever-changing nature of game development.